woocommerce/woocommerce/readme.txt

 = Where can I get support or talk to other users? =

-If you get stuck you can ask for help on the [WooThemes Community Forum](https://support.woothemes.com/hc/communities/public/topics).
+If you get stuck, you can ask for help in the [WooCommerce Plugin Forum](https://wordpress.org/support/plugin/woocommerce).

 For help with premium add-ons from WooThemes, use [our helpdesk](http://support.woothemes.com/).